- Location: North Carolina

 See our Replacing a Lost License article for information on how to obtain a duplicate license.

-About two months before your license expires, you'll receive a renewal reminder notice.
+About 60 days before your license expires, you'll receive a renewal reminder notice.
 The notice will alert you to exactly when your license expires.
 Although it's helpful to have your renewal card with you when you head to the driver's license office, it's not necessary.

 You must renew in person or through the mail because the online option is not offered.